Beyt al Salaam: Our full report

 There's also a new, highly-regarded restaurant on the ground floor which is always popular.
 The décor is traditional with white walls and alcoves filled with beautiful local ornaments.
 Across the ceiling, is an elaborately-carved beam and the stone floors and shuttered windows enhance the authentic atmosphere.
 The food lives up to the setting, with a mix of local delicacies combined with other African and world influences.
 You can sit and watch Stone Town pass you by as enjoy the varied and tasty menu.
 Though it's strongly advised to book for dinner.

 However, there are also an array of restaurants and bars nearby, where you can get fresh fish, Italian food, Zanzibari food or standard international cuisine – and the Serena Inn is right opposite.
 (See both on a clear satellite map of Stone Town here.)

-Our viewBeyt al Salaam has a lovely atmosphere and we found staying here a real pleasure many years ago.
+This hotel has a lovely atmosphere and we found staying here a real pleasure many years ago.
 The team then were friendly and welcoming, and because the hotel is so small it felt really homely.
-We have not seen the hotel since it has changed hands but we have high expectations.
+We have not been back to the hotel since it changed hands but we have high expectations.

 Food & drink

 - Usual board basis